Isac-E-Perez/D-Flip-Flop/README.md

 Flip-flops are not to be confused with latches.
 In fact, flip-flops are built using latches.

-I emulated this VHDL code using GHDL in terminal, no errors occured, but when I imported .vcd file into GTKwave the CLK wasn't shown up properly.
+I emulated this VHDL code using GHDL in terminal, no errors occured, but when I imported .vcd file into GTKwave the CLK wasn't showing up properly.
 To fix this, instead of declaring CLK values manually, I created a proper function for it.
 For some reason, in order to show internal signals in GTKwave, you need to declare them as well in the test bench, therefore I declared the values.

 ### Results: